Dehumidifiers – Everything About Dehumidification

 A) Depending on your needs, it is likely you will be wasting electricity, and possibly money because you usually cannot dehumidify much below 40%, but it depends a lot on what kind of external climate and other factors.

 Q) What is an adjustable humidistat?

-A) A dial or digital input that allows you to set the machine to dry the air to the level you choose.
+A) A dial or digital input that allows you to set the machine to dry the air to your chosen level.

 Q) What happens if I buy too small a unit?

-A) The unit will operate continuously and probably not dehumidify down to 50% to prevent mold.
+A) It will most likely operate continuously and probably not dehumidify down to 50% to prevent mold.

 Q) Won’t it still make the room feel more comfortable?

 A) Yes, but it won’t prevent mold from growing because the humidity may stay above 50%?